Monoese/VoiceCordAI/README.md

 # VoiceCordAI - Voice Chat Bot in Discord

-A Discord bot that enables real-time voice chat with AI from providers like OpenAI and Google Gemini, directly within a Discord voice channel.
+A Discord bot that enables voice chat with AI from providers like OpenAI and Google Gemini, directly within a Discord voice channel.

 ## Features

-- Real-time voice conversations with AI in Discord voice channels.
+- Voice interaction with AI using wake-word and push-to-talk.
 - Support for multiple providers (OpenAI GPT-4, Google Gemini).
-- Simple, reaction-based controls for push-to-talk style interaction.
+- Simple, reaction-based controls for interacting with the bot.
 - Privacy-focused with an opt-in consent model for voice recording.
 - Switch between AI providers on-the-fly with a command.